-We have audited the financial statements of XTX Markets Limited for the year ended 31 December 2020 which comprise the statement of comprehensive income, the statement of financial position, the statement of changes in equity, the statement of cash flows and the related notes 1 to 21, including a summary of significant accounting policies.
-The financial reporting framework that has been applied in their preparation is applicable law and International Accounting Standards in conformity with the requirements of the Companies Act 2006.
+We have audited the financial statements of XTX Markets Limited for the year ended 31 December 2021 which comprise of the statement of comprehensive income, the statement of financial position, the statement of changes in equity, statement of cash flows and the related notes 1 to 22, including a summary of significant accounting policies.
+The financial reporting framework that has been applied in their preparation is applicable law and UK adopted international accounting standards.